OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

 3. ant (http://ant.apache.org/)
 4. Java SDK with a Java Run Time Environment (RTE) (version 1.4 or higher) (http://java.sun.com/)
-5. curses (Required for Template Componentâ€™s user interface) (http://www.gnu.org/software/ncurses/ncurses.html)
+5. curses (Required for Template Component's user interface) (http://www.gnu.org/software/ncurses/ncurses.html)

 3. Installation

 Currently the software must be installed with root privileges.
 This is important as the installation scripts attempt to write to the /usr/lib and /usr/include directories.

-Extract the software to a folder in the /opt directory called â€œCIMARâ€?.
+Extract the software to a folder in the /opt directory called "CIMAR".
 This should leave a folder containing the Core CIMAR libraries in the path (/opt/CIMAR/Core).

 To install the software, run the make command in the /opt/CIMAR/Core directory.